MinoMino/mindl/README.md

 ## Usage
 ```
 Usage of mindl:
   -d, --defaults           Set to use default values for options whenever possible.
 No effect if --no-prompt is on.
   -D, --directory string   The directory in which to save the downloaded files. (default "downloads/")
   -n, --no-prompt          Set to turn off prompts for options and instead throw an error if a required option is left unset.
   -o, --option key=value   Options in a key=value format passed to plugins.
   -v, --verbose            Set to display debug messages.
   -w, --workers int        The number of workers to use. (default 10)
+  -z, --zip                Set to ZIP the files after the download finishes.
 ```

 ### Example